 You seem to have been touched by this particular quote by APJ Abdul Kalam, ‘I am not a handsome guy, but I can give my hand to someone who needs help.
 Beauty is in the heart not in the face.’

 Absolutely!
 I don’t need to look beautiful to make the world a better place, and with that thought in my head, I want to do something for kids, especially adolescent kids.
 I started a project, where I started going to schools and talking to adolescent kids, to help them understand that they do not need to change who they are just because of someone else’s opinion, and ruin their adolescence.
 They are our future.
 I plan on continuing this project, which has been delayed because of the pandemic, with or without a pageant title.

 What would your message to girls everywhere be?

 I believe that you are who you see yourself in the mirror as.
 There isn’t anything about you to change.
 And I think, after a little introspection, you would realize that people’s opinions don’t matter, it’s you who matters.

 What has been your experience with Cocoaberry Talent and Academy?
 How have Alesia and Anjali impacted you?

 My experience with Cocoaberry Talent and Academy has been absolutely amazing.
-I have never seen a person who is so invested with someone else’s life and helping them improve.
-Alesia and Anjali put us through different aspects of modelling and I learnt so much during those 12 days.
+I have never seen a person who is so invested in someone else’s life and helping them improve.
+Alesia and Anjali put us through different aspects of modelling and I learned so much during those 12 days.
 I moved from Hyderabad to Mumbai for the purpose of attending sessions with Cocoaberry and it helped me to see a completely different side of the world, one that I was not aware of!

 (Geneive D’Souza is studying Arts at St. Xavier’s College, Mumbai.
-She is passionate about writing, music, playing the piano and La Liga (FC Barcelona and Lionel Messi).
+She is passionate about writing, music, playing the piano, and La Liga (FC Barcelona and Lionel Messi).
 She has her own YouTube channel, pianoforte).

-Also Read: Snehal Hake, a face suited for brands
+Also Read Snehal Hake, a face suited for brands